inspire-eu-validation/data-hy/hy-n-ia/crs.md

 Identifier  |  Message text (parameters start with '$')
 ---------------------------------------------------------- | -------------------------------------------------------------------------
-linkDoesNotResolve <a name="linkDoesNotResolve"/>  |  XML document '$filename', $featureType '$gmlid': A spatial or temporal geometry uses an unexpected, unresolvable coordinate reference system with identifier '$rsid'.
-Every URI must be a HTTP URI in a CRS register that resolves to a definition of the reference system.
+brokenLink <a name="brokenLink"/>  |  XML document '$filename', $featureType '$gmlid': A spatial or temporal geometry uses an unexpected coordinate reference system with identifier '$rsid' that cannot be retrieved.
+Every URI must be a HTTP URI in a CRS register that when retrieved with HTTP GET returns a definition of the reference system.

 ## Contextual XPath references